The Best Holiday Lights in Los Angeles

 Located just north of Pasadena on Santa Rosa Avenue in Altadena, Christmas Tree Lane is the oldest large-scale Christmas lighting spectacle in the United States.
 Since 1920, the majestic deodars on the "Mile of Christmas Trees" have been strung with 10,000 lights during the holiday season.
 Christmas Tree Lane was added to the National Register of Historic Places in September 1990 and is designated a California Historical Landmark.

-The Christmas Tree Lane Facebook Group has announced that the annual Christmas Tree Lane Lighting Ceremony & Winter Festival is taking place at the Altadena Library on Saturday, December 10 from 3pm to 9pm.
-Enjoy delicious food and beverages, support local arts & crafts vendors, and stroll beneath the world-famous lights at this family-friendly SoCal holiday tradition.
+The Christmas Tree Lane Facebook Group has announced that the annual Christmas Tree Lane Lighting Ceremony & Winter Festival is taking place at the Altadena Library on Saturday, December 9 from 3pm to 9pm.
+The lighting ceremony begins at 6pm.
+Shop arts & crafts, enjoy food from local vendors, and stroll beneath the world-famous lights at this family-friendly SoCal holiday tradition.

 Previously a drive-through experience, this year's edition of Santa's Speedway invites visitors to leave the car in the parking lot, and walk right up to the massive light exhibits.